Unless otherwise noted all pictures and text are by and copyright 2004 Mike Strong

 I was always very good with black and white in the darkroom but Photoshop totally frees me with color.
 I've used Photoshop since version 2.5 about 1992.
 The ablility to see a digital readout of colors makes it possible for me to do good color corrections on an image.
 The other part about good color is that all the colors seem to come alive as the balance corrects.
 The deader the colors the more the balance is off, normally.
 Having a known black, gray and/or white (neutral colors) in a scene gives me a target to correct.
 In addition, skin tones have a characteristic RGB pattern (regardless of skin color) which I can use to good advantage by looking for the pattern and then checking the aliveness of the colors as I adjust the pattern shape with control sliders, even when I can't discern the subtler corrections as specific color tints.

 I didn't become a photographer in the Air Force.
 They require perfect color vision.
 Instead I was sent into an occupation which supported photo-mapping, geodetic computing and geodetic surveying.
 For tech school the Air Force sent us to the Army's TopoCom engineering school at Ft.Belvoir, Virginia, just outside Washington, DC.
 My first day in class we were handed phone-book sized books filled with numbers and formulae.
 I said, they must have the wrong guy, all this math.
 Well, they said, we always have other jobs if you flunk out here.
 Only one person flunked that class.
-There were some 20 of us in the class, 16 or 17 were Air Force.
+There were some 20+ of us in the class, 16 or 17 were Air Force, 3 marines including a gunney and a lance corporal, 2 army (spec 4 and a sergeant) and 1 navy.

 The Lincoln Memorial, early 1969.
 Honest to goodness hippies of the period, tourists and pipe-smoking office types on lunch break.
 Me, early 1969, on weekend pass, in New York City, staying at the YMCA.
 I shot pictures and visited the small shop from which I had earlier purchased my Nikon via mail order.
 At the capitol - on a weekend from tech training at Ft.
 Belvoir, VA.